-There are generally six pricing options available:
+In the path to price your analytical app, there are generally six pricing options available:

 There are advantages and disadvantages to each of these pricing methods, but the end goal is the same - you want to achieve the best commercial outcome for your business.

 The most important thing to remember when pricing an analytics application is that it should be easy to buy.
-If your sales people are confused about how it’s priced, imagine what it’s like for your potential customers.
+If your sales people are confused about how it’s priced, imagine what it’s like for your potential customers!

 If you can articulate the value of the standalone analytics application internally, you can also justify why you’re spending money and time on this feature.
 By taking a modular approach, your business can clearly identify the revenue that is attached to the analytics and its ROI.
 This may make it easier when it comes to deciding how to allocate resources in the future.

 Keep your pricing model consistent